caps-tum/paper-2025-shs-k8s/deployment/INSTALL.md

 ## CXI Driver and Library

 Building the CXI kernel driver requires access to the full Slingshot software stack.
-Due to licensing concerns, the patches to these drivers can only be handed out upon request.
+The patches to `libcxi` and the Slingshot Cassini driver are attached under `patches/{libcxi,shs-cxi-driver}`, respectively.
+Consult HPE documentation for how to install these patches based on the Slingshot hardware you may have.

 Upstreaming these changes is planned.

 ## CXI CNI Plugin